Welcoming the new Class of Ramblers to the Loyola University Chicago Community

 What is Convocation?

-The New Student Convocation is an annual tradition when all freshmen are officially inducted into their graduating class, and their academic careers officially begin at Loyola University Chicago.
+The New Student Convocation is an annual tradition when all new students are officially inducted into their graduating class, and their academic careers officially begin at Loyola University Chicago.
 Students are welcomed to the university community by the President, Provost, Vice President of Student Affairs, faculty and staff.
 The New Student Convocation is a celebration of university life and the traditions of Loyola University Chicago.
-All freshman students attend this important event as part of Welcome Week celebrations.
+All new students attend this important event as part of Welcome Week celebrations.

 Convocation consists of three parts: